Geological Sciences Minor

 EMES/ENEC 512Advanced Coastal Environmental Change3

-EMES 520Data Analysis in the Earth Sciences3
+EMES 520Data Analysis for Earth and Marine Sciences3

 EMES 567Application of Plasma Mass Spectrometry in Earth and Environmental Sciences3